diana-hep/spark-root/README.md

 ## TODO List
 - [ ] **Schema Inferral** - use the TTree with TStreamerInfo to identify the classes and their descriptions to be able to automatically infer the schema from the [ROOT](https://root.cern.ch/) and convert it to Spark's __StructType__
-  1. Probably to filter out the columns(branches) that are not needed should be included
+  1. Probably to filter out the columns(branches) that are not needed should be included somehow.
 - [ ] **HDFS File Access and Locality** - Extend [root4j](https://github.com/diana-hep/root4j) to read the data on Hadoop Distributed File System.
 - [ ] **Support TRef Functionality** - Allow for the cross-references among columns (example of separate muons and tracks collections, but with internal references from one to the other).
 We have to be able to programmatically identify these references.
 - [ ] **Naming Aliases** - Physics Analysis Specific, full names of objects are typically very long - need aliases to simplify it.